-Looking for some easy ways to relieve stress?
-You are not alone!
-There are some people I know who don’t seem to get stressed at all (ahem, my husband the Professor), and I’m glad there are people like that in the world.
+Looking for some easy and quick ways to relieve stress and anxiety naturally?
+You’re not alone!
+Some people I know don’t seem to get stressed at all (my husband, the Professor), and I’m glad there are people like that in the world.

 They annoy me sometimes, lol, but I try to use them as inspiration and realize that we definitely cannot have a world full of people like me, who overthink and stress eat about everything!